Code-Institute-Submissions/Gym-24-7/README.md

   * To attract more customers to our gym
   * To inspire people to be the best version of themselves

+  ### User Stories

+  * As a user, I want to be able to get a good overlook right away

+  * As a user, I want the website to be easy to navigate

+  * As a user, I want the pricing to be straight forward

 ## User Requirements and Expectations